uditarora/fashion-product-classification/README.md

 - `experiments/fashion_classification_small.ipynb` contains the combined data processing and training code for the small version of the dataset.

 ## Dataset
-The Fashion Product Images Daatset is used here.
+The Fashion Product Images Daatset is used in this repo.
 - Small version: https://www.kaggle.com/paramaggarwal/fashion-product-images-small
 - Full version: https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset/version/1

+## Experimental Setup
-## Model
+### Model
 A ResNet50 model with the last fully-connected layer replaced by a new layer corresponding to the number of classes in the dataset.
 We start with a pre-trained ResNet50 model, and retrain the whole network with the new data.

-## Experimental Setup
 First, the dataset is divided into train and test splits by using the year from the metadata.
 Images belonging to the even year numbers go to the train-split, and the others go to the test-split.
 This data is further sub-split into two parts - the first part consisting of images corresponding to the top-20 classes (by frequency), and the second part consisting of images corresponding to the rest of the classes.

 We start with training the model on the first part of the data, and then fine-tune it on the second part.